Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Introduction

-Given a buggy program and its problem description, an LLM is used to decompose the repair task into suspicious regions separated by intermediate~checkpoints.
-For each checkpoint, it derives a localized postcondition that captures the expected program behavior at that point.
+Given a buggy program and its problem description, the target LLM is prompted to decompose the repair task into suspicious regions separated by intermediate checkpoints.~For each checkpoint, it is prompted to derive a localized postcondition that captures the expected program behavior at that point.
 The buggy program is then executed via the given test cases and these postconditions are evaluated against the observed program states.
-When a specification is violated, the resulting mismatch indicates that the program logic near the corresponding checkpoint may be faulty. {\em These mismatch signals provide structured guidance for fault localization (FL) faults and targeted fix generation}.
+When a specification is violated, the resulting mismatch indicates that the program logic near that checkpoint may be faulty.
+These mismatch signals provide structured guidance for fault localization (FL) and targeted fix generation.

-A key aspect of \tool is the introduction of two complementary signals that enable safe and effective use of generated specifications.
+The first key challenge is that these LLM-generated postconditions are not always reliable.
+In our work, we intentionally keep the generation strategy simple and focus on controlling specification quality after generation.
+Second, poorly placed checkpoints are usually not useful for repair as they produce postconditions that are either inconsistent with passing executions or not discriminative on failing executions.
+Thus, our tool validates and filters generated specifications before using them via two complementary signals.
 The first is a {\bf \emph{specification validation signal}} $\alpha$, which addresses the potential unreliability of LLM-generated postconditions.
 The $\alpha$ signal is computed using partial passing test cases obtained from executing the original program and estimates whether a generated postcondition is consistent with the intended behavior supported by available evidence.
-The second is a {\bf \emph{micro-level discriminative signal}} $\beta$, which measures whether a generated specification is violated during execution.
-Unlike traditional APR signals that operate only at the final output level, $\beta$ identifies where the internal program behavior diverges from the intended logic.
-Together, $\alpha$ filters unreliable postconditions while $\beta$ converts validated postconditions into actionable debugging guidance.
+The second is a {\bf \emph{micro-level discriminative signal}} $\beta$, which estimates how often a postcondition remains satisfied on failing executions; lower $\beta$ indicates a stronger ability to expose behavioral mismatches.
+This paper makes the following contributions: